Understanding Cognitive Behavioral Therapy for Insomnia and How it Can Help Your Sleep

 If insomnia lasts longer than three months, affects daily functioning, or causes significant distress, professional help is recommended.
 If you experience symptoms like loud snoring, gasping for air during sleep, consistent morning headaches, or excessive daytime sleepiness, consult a Sleep Medicine doctor to rule out other sleep disorders.

 We offer CBT-Insomnia as an individual therapy via telehealth at Momentum Psychological Health.
 Please contact us today if this therapy could be of benefit to you.
-406-813-0961, fill out the get started form online or send an email to info@momentumpsychologicalhealth.com
+Call us at 406-813-0961, fill out the get started form online, or send an email to info@momentumpsychologicalhealth.com.

 References: